BomberFish/ra1ncloud/README.md

 - iPhone 12 Pro Max: iOS 15.4.1
 - iPhone 13: iOS 15.1 (offline edition - see bugs below [WiFi bug])

 Other devices are probably supported as well.
+Some specific device & iOS combinations do not currently work.
 Non-arm64e devices are not supported.

 # Building